 There’s not much difference whether you should talk to your driver or he or she talks to you between the two services.
-However, if you’re not the gabbing type, Uber recently added a feature to allow you to alert the driver ahead of time that you don’t want to talk.
+However, if you’re not the gabbing type, Uber now has a feature that allows you to alert the driver ahead of time that you don’t want to talk.

 Both Uber and Lyft require credit card information to be stored in the app, so passengers needn’t worry about fumbling for a card at the conclusion of the ride.
 Once you reach the destination, you’re free to leave.
 However, you still have some homework.
 The next time you access the Lyft app, you’ll be asked to rate your driver on a scale of 1 to 5 and offer feedback — you’ll also have a chance to tip him or her (please do if they do a good job!).
 Uber’s process is similar.
 Uber and Lyft drivers also have an opportunity to rate their passengers.
 This tells other drivers who is a tough customer.
 Both driver and rider ratings are visible from the moment a ride is requested.

 Your ratings are just as important as the driver’s: If you perennially are rated low by drivers — especially on Uber — you may be banned from the platform.
 Just be respectful and communicative, and the trip will go great.